alxdavids/ourbbg/content/post/intro.md

 a club with no future.
 Neither here, nor there.
 Championship make-weights.
 Probably too good to go down, probably too bad to go up.
 All of this comes with a painful and insignificant modern history.
-A history that has started to eclipse the club's former position as a valued member of the top echelons of English football.
+A history that has started to eclipse the club's former position, as a valued member of the top echelons of English football.

 Ultimately, this is why we wanted to write and talk about what we have